steviemj17/wats3010-skills-2/7-google-fonts-and-fontawesome-fixed-position/README.md

-# Google Fonts and Font Awesome
+x# Google Fonts and Font Awesome

 Designers and Developers create new fonts and submit to Google fonts to share their work.
 You can use these fonts for free.
 Fontawesome provides fonts that render as icons.
 A large subset of the Fontawesome fonts are available for free.